alexanderhale/home-assistant/README.md

 The Home Assistant installation guide recommends using a Raspberry Pi to run the automation server.
 I had a Google Nexus 7 (2013) tablet lying around, so I set out to make use of it instead.
 An additional benefit is that the tablet can be used as a wall-mounted UI for Home Assistant - this is something you can do regardless of where the Home Assistant server is hosted, but this setup allows the server and UI to be run on one device.

 ## Prerequisites
+- Hardware: tablet or phone running Android
-- Hardware: Google Nexus 7 (2013) tablet
+	- This guide uses the Google Nexus 7 (2013) tablet as an example.
-	- This same process should work for any Android device.
 - Software: Android 5.0.0
 - Tools: a computer, and a micro USB cable to connect the tablet to the computer
-- Peripherals: a Google Home Mini, and a smart plug
-     - Peripherals are not required for Home Assistant setup, but most automations you'll want to create will require at least one peripheral.

 # LineageOS Installation
 The Nexus 7 tablet stopped receiving software updates as of Android 5 (Lollipop).
-This version of Android causes lots of incompatibilities, where the most recent version of software no longer supports such an old version of Android.
+Such an old version of Android causes lots of incompatibilities.
 In addition, an old tablet is likely to be bogged down with old files and apps - an operating system refresh removes those and speeds the tablet up.

-You may be able to install more recent versions of Android instead, if you're able to find a ROM for it online.
-An easier approach is to install [LineageOS](https://www.lineageos.org/), which is a free and open-source Android distribution.
+You may be able to install a more recent version of Android, if you're able to find a ROM for it online, but an easier approach is to install [LineageOS](https://www.lineageos.org/), which is a free and open-source Android distribution.
 The latest version at the time of writing is LineageOS 17.1 (which equates to Android 10).
 Let's dive into the steps required to install LineageOS on the tablet.

 ## Backup Files
 If you have anything you care about on your Nexus 7 (files, configuration, etc), back it up to another location now.
 The tablet will be factory reset during the operating system re-install.